Walking with Dinosaurs (film): Cast

 In the film, the story of the dinosaurs is book-ended by live-action footage.
 Long, Leguizamo, Sircar, and Stone provide voiceovers for the computer-animated dinosaurs, while the book-end scenes star Urban as an uncle taking his nephew and niece, played by Rowe and Rice, to a dinosaur excavation site.
 For the role of Alex, Leguizamo said he sought to conceal his own accent and create a unique voice for Alex.
 He adopted a Spanish accent since parrots had a Latin American origin.
 He said, "What was most difficult was finding the right pitch, because Alex is a small bird, but he's also the story's narrator.
 So he also had to sound paternal and patriarchal."
 Leguizamo compared his accent to that of Ricardo Montalbán, a Mexican actor.
-Long said he was cast based on his voicing of the ground sloth Sid in Ice Age (2002) and chipmunk Alvin in Alvin and the Chipmunks (2007) and its sequels.
+Long said he was cast based on his voicing of the chipmunk Alvin in Alvin and the Chipmunks (2007) and its sequels.